Fuchs corneal endothelial dystrophy is an inherited eye condition, which may cause your cornea to become cloudy.

 Cataracts are a very common eye condition.
 As you get older the lens inside your eye gradually changes and becomes less clear.
 A lens that has turned misty, or cloudy, is said to have a cataract.

 Over time a cataract can get worse, gradually making your vision mistier.
 Cataracts can be treated with a straightforward operation to remove the cloudy lens and replace it with a new artificial one, to enable you to see more clearly again.
-More information about cataracts and cataract surgery can be found in our ‘Understanding Cataracts’ booklet.
+Read more information about cataracts and cataract surgery here.

 Cataract surgery is usually very successful.
 But in people with Fuchs dystrophy, it sometimes needs to followed up by or combined with DMEK or a similar EK procedure.